johnamdickson/portfolio-project-1/README.md

 - __The Get Started Page - What You Will Need Section__

-  - This is the first section on the page and displays a horizontal series of 4 circular images all bordered in the pastel green theme colour defining pictorally the necessary requirements for crocheting.
+  - This is the first section on the page and displays a horizontal series of 4 circular images all bordered in the Jet Stream theme colour, defining pictorally the necessary requirements for crocheting.
   - Beneath each image, is a rounded div containing paragraphs detailing the 4 requirements with a brief description.
+  - Each paragraph contains a span which applies bold styling to the first sentence so that the requirement stands out against the description.

 - __The Sign Up Page__